-2) New Scientific Applications of Geometry and Topology, ed.
-DeWitt L. Sumner, Proc.
+2) DeWitt L. Sumner, New Scientific Applications of Geometry and Topology, Proc.
 Symp.
 Appl.
 Math.
-45, published by the AMS.
+45, AMS.

 This volume has a variety of introductory papers on applications of knot theory; the titles are roughly "Evolution of DNA topology," "Geometry and topology of DNA and DNA-protein interactions," "Knot theory and DNA," "Topology of polymers," "Knots and Chemistry," and "Knots and physics."